Skip to Content

 After treatment, some women continue to take medicines for a time.
 All women continue to have blood tests, mammograms, and other tests after treatment to monitor for the return of cancer or development of another breast cancer.

 Women who have had a mastectomy may have reconstructive breast surgery.
 This will be done either at the time of mastectomy or later.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-New, improved treatments are helping persons with breast cancer live longer.
+New, improved treatments are helping people with breast cancer live longer.
 Even with treatment, breast cancer can spread to other parts of the body.
-Sometimes, cancer returns even after the entire tumor has been removed and nearby lymph nodes are found to be cancer-free.
+Sometimes, cancer returns, even after the entire tumor has been removed and nearby lymph nodes are found to be cancer-free.

 Some women who have had breast cancer develop a new breast cancer that is not related to the original tumor.